 As an objector / supporter, you may

 be invited to a Planning Consultation Meeting at the City Development Office, together with other objectors, the permit applicant, Council's Planning Officer, and Ward Councillors if available.
-For information in relation to the Planning Consultation process, please click here
+Find out more on the Planning Consultation process

 Was this page useful?